MaelImhof/dsd.mael.im/TRANSLATIONS.md

 languages hosted on the site.

-If you would rather use a different course structure but wish to use the hosting mechanisms that have been developed at learnlatex.org that is also possible, all the code is open source, however in that case we request that you use a separate URL to host the course.
+If you would rather use a different course structure but wish to use the hosting mechanisms that have been developed at dsd.mael.im that is also possible, all the code is open source, however in that case we request that you use a separate URL to host the course.